jitendrabhamare/Python-Data-Structures-Algorithms/binary-search-tree.md

 | Insert        |   O(n)                    |   O(log(n))               |
 | Delete        |   O(n)                    |   O(log(n))               |

 *\*Rank is number of keys less than or equal to a given value.
-Thus for Sprted Array, do binary search and report position.
+Thus for Sprted Array, do binary search and report position.*</br>

+<ins>Note</ins>: Dynamic Dataset which involves lots of insert and delete operations, BST is better choice over sorted arrays.
+However, for static data, sorted arrays have upper hand.</br>